Parity, Sensitivity, and Transformers: One-layer Transformer Cannot Compute PARITY

-Note that for 1-layer transformers, there is no difference between the full attention and causally-masked attention models.
+\begin{remark} Note that for 1-layer transformers, there is no difference between the full attention and causally-masked attention models.
 In the last position, where the output token is computed, we attend all positions in both models.
 And with just a single layer, the computation of attention in other positions is not affecting the result yet.
+That is why results of this section are formulated without specifying the type of attention -- full or causal. \end{remark}

+\begin{remark} The upper bound on sensitivity in Theorem \ref{thm:1layer_lower} is essentially tight as there exists a sequence of Boolean functions, having average sensitivity $\Omega(\sqrt{n})$ and computable by a 1-layer 1-head transformer.
+For instance, this holds for the sequence of \emph{majority functions}, $\{\mathrm{maj}_n\}_{n\in\mathbb{N}}$, where

+Almost all inputs to $\mathrm{maj}_n$ have 0 sensitivity, except of $\Omega(2^n/\sqrt{n})$ inputs from 2 adjacent layers of the Boolean cube (where $\mathrm{maj}_n$ changes its value) that all have sensitivity $\Omega(n)$.
+This implies that $as(\mathrm{maj}_n) = \Omega(\sqrt{n})$.
+On the other hand, a 1-layer 1-head transformer is able to compute this function by computing the expression: $\frac{x_1 + \ldots + x_n}{n} - \frac{1}{2n} - \frac{1}{2}$, where the first term comes from the average of the input bits with uniform attention weights, and the second term comes from the positional encoding.
+This quantity is positive for inputs with value of $\mathrm{maj}_n$ equal to 1, and negative for inputs with value of $\mathrm{maj}_n$ equal to 0.
+It remains to put this quantity in the output distribution to the token 1, and minus this quantity to the token 0. \end{remark}